 The National Center for Atmospheric Research's Earth Observing Laboratory (EOL) provided field and data processing support from their Integrated Sounding System and Integrated Surface Flux System groups.
 We greatly appreciate the many contributions of EOL staff.
-Other PCAPS participants included the Utah Division of Air Quality, the Utah Department of Transportation, the National Weather Service Forecasting and Western Region Offices in Salt Lake City, Dugway Proving Ground, and Kennecott Utah Copper.
-University of Utah faculty members Geoff Silcox (Chemical Engineering) and Dave Bowling (Biology) operated a line of PM2.5 sensors and a network of snow-samplers, respectively.
+Other PCAPS participating agencies included the Utah Division of Air Quality, the Utah Department of Transportation, the National Weather Service Forecast Office, Dugway Proving Ground, and Kennecott Utah Copper.
+University of Utah faculty members Geoff Silcox (Chemical Engineering) and David Bowling (Biology) operated a line of PM2.5 sensors and a network of snow-samplers, respectively.
 Andrew Oliphant and Craig Clements of San Francisco and San Jose State Universities operated a flux tower and microwave radiometer, respectively.
-We greatly appreciate the field and other assistance of our University of Utah colleagues Joe Young, Chris Anders, Roger Akers and Chris Galli.
-Thanks are given to the 50 student and community volunteers who donated time to facilitate PCAPS operations, and to the landowners who permitted us to install meteorological equipment on their properties.
-This work is based upon work supported by the National Science Foundation under grant ATM-0938397.
+We greatly appreciate the field and other assistance of our University of Utah colleagues: Joe Young, Chris Anders, Roger Akers and Chris Galli.
+Thanks are given to the 50 student and community volunteers who donated their time to facilitate PCAPS operations.
+This work is based upon research supported primarily by grant ATM-0938397 and secondarily by ATM-0802282 from the National Science Foundation.
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 References